M365-DenzilFernandes/TeamsPresenceAPI/README.md

 <img src="https://github.com/M365-DenzilFernandes/TeamsPresenceAPI/blob/main/1-AzureADAppRegistration.png" style="max-width:100%;">

 ## IFTTT
 Use a Webhook as a Trigger and set an action to control the lights or devices you want to connect and control.
-1. If you have already use IFTTT then proceed to create a trigger using Webhook. (https://ifttt.com/create/if-maker-webhooks)
+1. Use IFTTT to create a Webhook Trigger with an action to control the smart devices. (https://ifttt.com/create/if-maker-webhooks)
+2. Copy the Webhook Url from IFTTT (Example: https://maker.ifttt.com/trigger/activate_kidsroom_busy/with/key/k12345678ABCDEx)

-2. IFTT Webhook FAQ Check out (https://help.ifttt.com/hc/en-us/articles/115010230347-Webhooks-service-FAQ)
+IFTT Webhook FAQ Check out (https://help.ifttt.com/hc/en-us/articles/115010230347-Webhooks-service-FAQ)

 ## Power Automate
 1. Get the ObjectID from Azure AD for the User Account that we need to subscribe for Teams Presence Changes.